pagopa/terraform-azurerm-v4/README.md

 pre-commit run -a
 ```

-## Migration from azurerm v2
+## Migration from azurerm v3

-If you use this modules as replace for the olds modules v2.
+If you use this modules as replace for the olds modules v3.
-Please follow this list [Migration List](.docs/MIGRATION_FROM_V2.md), and read for each module the README to understand wich procedure you need to follow to execute the migration.
+Please follow this list [Migration List](.docs/MIGRATION_GUIDE_FROM_V3.md), and read for each module the README to understand wich procedure you need to follow to execute the migration.

-### Migration of resources (not modules)

-Follow this guide for all this resources that are not a module [Migration resources](.docs/MIGRATION_GUIDE_GENERIC_RESOURCES.md)
+More information can be found in the [official documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/4.0-upgrade-guide).